zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

 - `ColumnInputExpression`: This option lets you choose which properties to map.
 - `ColumnIgnoreExpression`: This option lets you ignore properties that are auto-mapped.
-- `IgnoreOnMergeInsertExpression`: This option let you ignore properties only for the `INSERT` part.
+- `IgnoreOnMergeInsertExpression`: This option lets you ignore properties only for the `INSERT` part.
-- `IgnoreOnMergeUpdateExpression`: This option let you ignore properties only for the `UPDATE` part.
+- `IgnoreOnMergeUpdateExpression`: This option lets you ignore properties only for the `UPDATE` part.

 ```csharp
 context.BulkMerge(customers, options => options.ColumnInputExpression = c => new { c.CustomerID, c.Name} );